 What makes a good logo?
-The common question that every business or organization needs to ask.
-Logo design is not an easy process, trust me, that’s a misconception.
+Effective Logo Designing is the common question that every business or organization needs to ask.
+First you must understand that Logo designing is not an easy process, trust me, that’s a misconception.
 It is an important issue that can carry strong economic results or consequences.
 More often than not, a logo is more identifiable than your company’s or brand’s name.

 Will it be eye-catching?
 Complex yet simple?
 Does it portray the right message?
-Does it actually bring in a professionalism that represents your brand or image?
+Does it actually bring in a professionalism that represents your brand or image most of all?
 All very good questions.
 Here are some basic tips and advice on creating an effective logo.

 Advice for Effective Logo Designing

-- It’s ok to be passionate, but think it through – If you are like me, once my creative passions get going, I hit the ground running.
+- Be passionate.
+However take the time to think it through.
+If you are like me, once my creative passions get going, I hit the ground running.
 My mind is already made up and my passion clouds my judgement.
 Even if your mind is made up, still research minor tweaks and varieties and put them side by side.
 Conduct an informal survey by bouncing these choices on many different friends or work acquaintances.
 As passionate as you are, don’t assume they will love it or that the message is what you are trying to portray.

-- Simple but with Design tweaks – A simple logo design allows for easy recognition and allows the logo to be versatile & memorable.
-Add little tweaks and shadowing to make the Logo come to life but the adjustments should never take away from the simplicity.
-This will ensure that even if the logo does not appear exactly as intended with the right color and light, that it will still be recognized.
-Think of the simplicity of the Golden Arches of McDonalds, or Pepsi, or Monster.
-Coke uses a font with a swirly line in it.
+- Simple but with Design tweaks.
+A simple logo design allows for easy recognition and allows the logo to be versatile & memorable.
+Add little tweaks and shadowing to make the Logo come to life.
+The adjustments should never take away from the simplicity.
+This will ensure that even if the logo does not appear exactly as intended with the right color and light, it will still be recognized.
+Finally, think of the simplicity of the Golden Arches of McDonalds, or Pepsi, or Monster.
+In addition, Coke uses a font with a swirly line in it.

-- Don’t Copy, Imitate, or make it similar – be uniquely identifiable.
+- Don’t Copy, Imitate, or make it similar.
+In addition, be uniquely identifiable.
 Having a log that is similar to someone else is not only many times illegal, it is also very damaging to them and to you.
-You will lose business, portray yourself poorly, and may end up in a legal lawsuit for damages.
+Hence you will lose business, portray yourself poorly, and may end up in a legal lawsuit for damages.

-- Get ideas from online sites – but don’t buy them unless you plan on adjusting it.
-These websites like Dribble, Flickr, Envato, Graphic Stock, Free Logo Design, Logo maker, or many others who have 1,000’s of logos that they have made, but understand that they sell these image to as many people as possible without any exclusive rights.
+- Get ideas from online sites.
+Don’t buy them unless you plan on adjusting it.
+These websites like Dribble, Flickr, Envato, Graphic Stock, Free Logo Design, Logo maker, or many others who have 1,000’s of logos that they have made.
+Comparatively, understand that they sell these image to as many people as possible without any exclusive rights.

-- Color is key – When taking the brand’s personality into account, you have to think about every aspect of the image.
+- Color is key.
+When taking the brand’s personality into account, you have to think about every aspect of the image.
 Bright and bold colors may grab someone’s attention, but could also seem brash; muted tones exude sophistication, but could be overlooked.
-Every color has a different implication and can bring nuance to your message — don’t fall into the trap of conveying the wrong message because of a simple brush stroke.
-The Logo Company released an article “The Science Behind Colors” and an infographic displaying The Psychology of Color in Logo Design.
+Every color has a different implication and can bring nuance to your message.
+Don’t fall into the trap of conveying the wrong message because of a simple brush stroke.
+The Smithsonian released an article “The Science Behind Colors”.
+An info-graphic displaying The Psychology of Color in Logo Designing.
 Here’s a quick break-down:

 - Red: energetic, sexy, bold